Travel Vaccines and Advice for French Polynesia

 Sources: Embassy of French Polynesia and U.S. State Department

-What Is the Climate like in French Polynesia?
+What Is the Climate Like in French Polynesia?

 This country has a mixture of tropical climates.
 French Polynesia’s higher regions have a subtropical climate because of the temperatures.
 A tropical savanna climate and unpredictable weather are what French Polynesia mainly experiences.